A pandemic pod could help you get through winter, experts say. Here’s how to form one.

 It is also important for pods to have a plan in the event that a member tests positive for the coronavirus or has a concerning exposure.
 O’Horo added that pod members should not hesitate to cancel plans and self-isolate if they aren’t feeling well.

 How long should you isolate if you test positive for the coronavirus?
-At least 10 days after symptom onset
+At least 10 days after symptom onset.

-Because there are so many scenarios a pod needs to be prepared to handle, some experts recommend creating a written document that details the rules and the group’s responses to certain situations.
+Because there are so many scenarios a pod must be prepared to handle, some experts recommend creating a written document that details the rules and the group’s responses to certain situations.

 “Anytime you’re verbalizing concepts or principles or rules, it’s easy to agree upon them in a discussion, but then when circumstances arise that deviate from the stated rules or appear to deviate from the stated rules, that becomes really messy in working it out with the other pod mates,” said Clarence Lam, director of the preventive medicine residency program at the Johns Hopkins Bloomberg School of Public Health.